Naked in a Barrel in North Vietnam’s Highlands

 Suicide Plants on the Highlands Trail

 Through steep, rugged mountain passes, up ancient tiered rice fields, and along winding river paths we learned about the Hmong culture, the animals, and a few poisonous plants as well.
 One “suicide” plant would kill you within hours of consuming it!

 The trek was tough and long.
 I was hot, tired, sore, and just about spent when we entered the little village that Mrs. Co indicated our home-stay was located.
-New energy arose as we trudged through the dusty streets, crossed a wide river but then once again we were on a thin rocky trail climbing up!
+A new energy arose as we trudged through the dusty streets, crossed a wide river but then once again we were on a thin rocky trail climbing up!

 We reached Mrs. Sing’s simple dirt-floored home exhausted and went outside to rest on a rustic wooden bench overlooking the valley far below.
 We were brought cold beers.